atharva-satpute/Fashion-MNIST-Classification/README.md

 # Fashion-MNIST-Classification
-This is a simple convoluation neural network using tensorflow to classify Fashion-MNIST dataset.
+This is a simple convoluation neural network using tensorflow to classify Fashion-MNIST dataset with 97.94% accuracy on training set and 91.56% accuracy on test set.
 The training set consists of 60k examples and test set consists of 10k examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes as mentioned below.

 0 T-shirt/top